A Modern Psalm

 Reflecting varied facets of Your light.

-I wonder at Creation, then am dazzled,
+I marvel at Creation, then am dazzled

 By seeming shifts between Your love and might.